 Academics

-Students will enroll in up to four courses taught in Spanish.
+Students will enroll in up to five courses taught in Spanish.
 Students who need more support with the Spanish language take an extra non-credit language course (see below).
 Students are recommended to take a combination of courses (two and two) offered through Casa de Las Américas and direct-enrollment courses through the University of Havana in the schools of Arts & Letters or Philosophy, History, and Sociology.
 (A&S Students MUST take two university courses.)

 Center courses are delivered by a group of carefully selected faculty, recognized experts from Casa de las Americas and the University of Havana.
-The CASA-La Habana Center offers multiple courses (4 credits each), while the university offers courses that are two or four credits.
+The CASA-La Habana Center offers multiple courses (4 credits each), while the university offers courses that are two to four credits.
 Students can choose from courses in literature, the arts, Afro-Caribbean studies and music at the University of Havana’s Faculty of Arts and Letters, or courses in Cuban history, philosophy and religion, political sociology, and Latin American thought through the Faculty of Philosophy and History.
 Students interested in a 32 hour or 2-credit course make arrangements with faculty to supplement instruction so that it can count for 3 credits.

 Students may be requested to take a supplemental Spanish language course to help them in university coursework and daily life in Cuba.